Is Employee Engagement important, and does it conflict with Agile Methodologies?

 I’ve been looking into employee engagement ever since hearing Marcus Buckingham of Gallup speak about it at a conference about 8 years ago.
 This past week, Gallup reported that Employee Engagement had reached a 3-year high.
 Is that good?
 It seemed like a really good idea to have your employees engaged in your company as evidenced by, as Gallup calls it, their willingness to contribute discretionary effort.
 It also seemed like a good idea to minimize the roughly 1 in 6 employees who are actively disengaged and possibly wreaking havoc within your teams.

-In my work as a coach for agile teams and consultant for organizations, I believed that having engaged employees was a worthy goal.
+In my work as an Agile coach for teams and organizations, I believed that having engaged employees was a worthy goal.
 A couple of recent articles has me wondering if this is wrong, and if it is possible that Agile is in conflict with employee engagement.
 Tony Schwartz wrote about the potential for employee engagement leading to employee burnout in a recent NY Times article.
 Mr. Schwartz may be right - how many of us find ourselves checking our emails on the weekend and having trouble shutting work off when we are supposed to be off work?
 Could our push for the discretionary efforts of others lead employees to go beyond healthy limits to perform?

 What about those statistics showing 70% of employees are either disengaged or actively disengaged?
 Jack Zinger thinks that the the data behind Gallup's findings is wrong.
 Based on his work with clients and his general experience in the marketplace, he doesn’t believe that only 30% of employees are engaged.
 Is there an accuracy problem with the measurement?